Ceres (mythology): Ceres and Magna Mater

 A year after the import of the ritus cereris, patrician senators imported cult to the Greek goddess Cybele and established her as Magna Mater (The Great Mother) within Rome's sacred boundary, facing the Aventine Hill.
 Like Ceres, Cybele was a form of Graeco-Roman earth goddess.
 Unlike her, she had mythological ties to Troy, and thus to the Trojan prince Aeneas, mythological ancestor of Rome's founding father and first patrician Romulus.
 The establishment of official Roman cult to Magna Mater coincided with the start of a new saeculum (cycle of years).
 It was followed by Hannibal's defeat, the end of the Second Punic War and an exceptionally good harvest.
 Roman victory and recovery could therefore be credited to Magna Mater and patrician piety: so the patricians dined her and each other at her festival banquets.
 In similar fashion, the plebeian nobility underlined their claims to Ceres.
-Up to a point, the two cults reflected a social and political divide, but when certain prodigies were interpreted as evidence of Ceres' displeasure, the senate appeased her with a new festival, the ieiunium Cereris ("fast of Ceres").
+Up to a point, the two cults reflected a social and political divide, but when certain prodigies were interpreted as evidence of Ceres's displeasure, the senate appeased her with a new festival, the ieiunium Cereris ("fast of Ceres").

 In 133 BC, the plebeian noble and tribune Tiberius Gracchus bypassed the Senate and appealed directly to the popular assembly to pass his proposed land-reforms.
 Civil unrest spilled into violence; Gracchus and many of his supporters were murdered by their conservative opponents.
-At the behest of the Sibylline oracle, the senate sent the quindecimviri to Ceres' ancient cult centre at Henna in Sicily, the goddess' supposed place of origin and earthly home.
-Some kind of religious consultation or propitiation was given, either to expiate Gracchus' murder – as later Roman sources would claim – or to justify it as the lawful killing of a would-be king or demagogue, a homo sacer who had offended Ceres' laws against tyranny.
+At the behest of the Sibylline oracle, the senate sent the quindecimviri to Ceres's ancient cult centre at Henna in Sicily, the goddess' supposed place of origin and earthly home.
+Some kind of religious consultation or propitiation was given, either to expiate Gracchus's murder – as later Roman sources would claim – or to justify it as the lawful killing of a would-be king or demagogue, a homo sacer who had offended Ceres's laws against tyranny.

 Late Republic

-The Eleusinian mysteries became increasingly popular during the late Republic.
+The Eleusinian Mysteries became increasingly popular during the late Republic.
 Early Roman initiates at Eleusis in Greece included Sulla and Cicero; thereafter many Emperors were initiated, including Hadrian, who founded an Eleusinian cult centre in Rome itself.
-In Late Republican politics, aristocratic traditionalists and popularists used coinage to propagate their competing claims to Ceres' favour.
+In Late Republican politics, aristocratic traditionalists and popularists used coinage to propagate their competing claims to Ceres's favour.
 A coin of Sulla shows Ceres on one side, and on the other a ploughman with yoked oxen: the images, accompanied by the legend "conditor" ("he who stores the grain") claim his rule (a military dictatorship) as regenerative and divinely justified.
 Popularists used her name and attributes to appeal their guardianship of plebeian interests, particularly the annona and frumentarium; and plebeian nobles and aediles used them to point out their ancestral connections with plebeians as commoners.
 In the decades of Civil War that ushered in the Empire, such images and dedications proliferate on Rome's coinage: Julius Caesar, his opponents, his assassins and his heirs alike claimed the favour and support of Ceres and her plebeian proteges, with coin issues that celebrate Ceres, Libertas (liberty) and Victoria (victory).